alsalafiyyah/alsalafiyyah.github.io/_posts/alifta/2020/2020-07-27-ruling-on-attending-kafir-party.md

 ---
-layout: post
-title: "Ruling on attending the parties of a related unbeliever"
-publisher: "alsalafiyyah@icloud.com"
-source: "Fatawa Al-Lajnah Al-Da'imah of KSA, Fatwa no. 20188"
-category: [fatwas,walabara]
 hijri: Dhul-Hijjah 6, 1441
-locale: en
 lang: en
+layout: post
-note: true
+mass_edited: true
-summary: "It is not permissible for a Muslim to have Wala' (loyalty) to unbelievers, represented in this particular situation by attending the celebration of your brother-in-law's marriage and traveling with him for this purpose.
-The wedding celebrations and the like include some rites associated with Kufr (disbelief)."
 muftis:
   chairman:
   - name: Shaykh Abdul-Aziz Ibn Baz
     url: /biography/binbaz/
   deputy_chairman:
   - name: Shaykh Abdul-Razzaq Al-Afifi
     url: /biography/afifi/
   members:
   - name: Shaykh Abdullah Ibn Ghudayyan
     url: /biography/ghudayyan/
   - name: Shaykh Abdullah Ibn Qa'ud
     url: /biography/qaud/
+publisher: alsalafiyyah@icloud.com
+source: Fatawa Al-Lajnah Al-Da'imah of KSA, Fatwa no. 20188
+summary: It is not permissible for a Muslim to have Wala' (loyalty) to unbelievers, represented in this particular situation by attending the celebration of your brother-in-law's marriage and traveling with him for this purpose.
+The wedding celebrations and the like include some rites associated with Kufr (disbelief).
+title: Ruling on attending the parties of a related unbeliever
 ---

 ### Question: